…and my brother, Stephen after Stevie Nicks. 😛

 You are “Stranger In Moscow” – Michael Jackson’s song about feeling lonely in a different city, in a different culture and within yourself.
 You are a poetic soul.
 You are very sensitive.
 You prefer a book to a film.
 If you choose a film, it’s a film which will make you think.
 Small things can bring lots of joy and lots of pain into your life.
 Sometimes you like walking alone in the rain.
 You like the feeling on the raindrops on your face.
 You wish the rain could take away all your bad thoughts.
 You are a good person.
 Try to enjoy little good things more than the bad things.

 Didn’t know it, but the description pretty much fits.
 Caught the video on MTV (btw, it takes Michael Jackson DYING for MTV to play music videos again it would seem!)
-I’ll end with it (click on the screen to watch it on Youtube as embedding’s been squished):
+I’ll end with it:

 Thank you, Michael.
 For real. 🙂